 Walled Lake is a somewhat small city located in the state of Michigan.
 With a population of 7,110 people and four constituent neighborhoods, Walled Lake is the 159th largest community in Michigan.

-Walled Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Walled Lake isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Walled Lake are a mix of both white- and blue-collar jobs.
 Overall, Walled Lake is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Walled Lake who work in office and administrative support (15.87%), sales jobs (14.39%), and management occupations (11.54%).
+There are especially a lot of people living in Walled Lake who work in office and administrative support (16.18%), management occupations (12.49%), and sales jobs (11.73%).

 Also of interest is that Walled Lake has more people living here who work in computers and math than 95% of the places in the US.